corda/corda/docs/source/running-a-node.rst

 Starting all nodes at once on a remote machine from the command line
 --------------------------------------------------------------------

-Corda Gradle plugin ``Cordform`` allows you to generate a set of node on the same machine where they are run.
+By default, ``Cordform`` expects the nodes it generates to be run on the same machine where they were generated.
-In some cases this may be not feasible as a machine to run the nodes may not have access to Maven repositories or may not be a development environment.
 In order to run the nodes remotely, the nodes can be deployed locally and then copied to a remote server.
-Additional steps may be required in case generated addresses are not localhost or a specific IP needs to be used on the remote machine.
+Additional steps may be required in case generated addresses in the node configuration are incorrect for the remote machine (e.g. ``localhost`` cannot be used).

 To create nodes locally and run on a remote machine perform the following steps: